tomo10/cashier/README.md

 ## Design Notes

 - Totals recalculation: A single `recompute_totals!/1` function queries current `cart_items`, aggregates gross (Σ quantity × list_unit_price), calculates promotional discounts, and persists `gross_total`, `discounts`, `net_total` in one DB write.
 - Promotions live in `Specials` and are SKU‑driven, making the rule engine easily extendable.
+I used SKU as an alternative to product code but they are the same thing.
+I wanted a shorter name that made sense in this domain.
 - All cart mutations run inside `Repo.transaction/1` with `Repo.rollback/1` used to surface domain error tuples cleanly.
 - Money is represented with `Decimal`.